mhcrnl/ogcalc/doc/ogcalc.rst

                      "destroy",
                      gtk_main_quit, NULL);

-This code connects the ``destroy'' signal of \variable{window} to the
+This code connects the "destroy" signal of \variable{window} to the
 \function{gtk\_main\_quit} function.
-This signal is emitted by the window when it is to be destroyed, for example when the ``close'' button on the titlebar is clicked).
+This signal is emitted by the window when it is to be destroyed, for example when the "close" button on the titlebar is clicked).
 The result is that when the window is closed, the main event loop returns, and the program then exits.